Kong/kubernetes-ingress-controller/railgun/keps/0003-kic-kubebuilder-re-architecture.md

 #### TCPIngress Example

-The following is an example testing plan that outlines how we will test each of our APIs as part of this effort.
+The following is an example testing plan that outlines how we may test each of our APIs as part of this effort.
+This is only an example, the actual testing plans may vary.

 ##### Validation Tests